This engagement has been archived.

 Ministry responsible: Agriculture and Forestry

-The council’s role is to encourage the development and success of Alberta’s local food sector as part of a strong and diversified agriculture industry.
+The Local Food Council explored opportunities to encourage the development and success of Alberta’s local food sector as part of a strong and diversified agriculture industry.

 - potential barriers and challenges for local food producers and processors, including specific challenges faced by small producers and processors